Nigel2392/jsext/README.md

 go get github.com/Nigel2392/jsext
 ```

+## Examples
+Examples can be found in the examples folder.
+There are only a few examples for now, but we will add more in the future.

 ## TinyGO support
 JSExt is fully supported by TinyGO, and can be used with the TinyGO compiler.
 Some features may however work differently with the TinyGO compiler, and the regular go compiler.